MichalLebeda/ThinkpadE14FnKeysFix/README.md

 # Thinkpad E14 Fn Keys Fix
-I wrote this script to be a more universal way of fixing Fn keys on Thinkpad E14 gen. 2.
+I wrote this script as a more universal way of fixing Fn keys on Thinkpad E14 gen. 2.
 Please note that there is an another [script](https://github.com/masksshow/Thinkpad-E14-15-AMD-Gen-2-FIX), but it works only with GRUB and touches system (which I don't like)

 # Run